ftucciarone/LocationUncertainty/nemo-config/Experimental-configs/Readme.md

-# This folder contains the specifics for each simulation fo the paper
+# This folder contains the specifics for each simulation described in the paper